DougUOT/Credit_Risk_Analysis/README.md

 ## RECOMMENDATIONS

- * There is a recommendation on which model to use, or there is no recommendation with a justification
+ * There is a recommendation on which model to use, or there is no recommendation with a justification.

+In general view, the Random Over Sampler (Naive Radom Oversampling), SMOTE Oversampling, Cluster Centroids, and Cluster Centroids resulted in a low F1 score, all below 0.02.
+We can conclude that considering a helpful method for pondering the F1 score, a pronounced imbalance between sensitivity and accuracy will yield a low F1 score.

+For another hand, Balanced Random Forest Classifier and Easy Ensemble AdaBoost Classifier has high results of precision (pre), recall (rec), specificity (spe), F1-score (f1), geo (Geometric Mean), Index Balanced Accuracy (iba) and support (sup) when we compared with others models.

+The Easy Ensemble AdaBoost Classifier has high results regarding the metrics for measuring the performance of imbalanced classes.
+Also, this model has the highest balance accuracy score with 0.9424.
+It means that it has the highest exactness of data analysis or includes the correct forecast in Python Scikit learn, so we recommend this model.